Skip to main content

 Document yourself

-• Take photos of all important documents (passport, visa, employment letter) and email them to yourself in encrypted storage
+• Photograph all important documents (passport, visa, employment letter) and store them in encrypted cloud storage

 • Keep credit cards and bank info separate from passwords